cwatson/mri_library/README.md

 ### Parcellations
 Subject-specific parcellations will be used as the sources/targets of the network (at least for DTI tractography).
 The results from *Freesurfer*'s `recon-all` should be in `${projdir}/freesurfer`.
-The subject directories (within `freesurfer`) should at least share the same directory name as those in `sourcedata`.
+The subject directories (within `freesurfer`) should at least share the same directory names as those in `sourcedata`.

 ## Software
 In addition to good-quality T1-weighted and DWI data, some software requirements are: